SoGCuicui/Sticky-Hopper---Server-Side-Only/README.md

 [A "client / server" version exists](https://modrinth.com/mod/sticky-hopper), so you can choose which one is right for you.

 To craft a Sticky Hopper in this SSO version, you have to drop a Honey Bottle in a placed Hopper.
 Yes, your honey farms will be full of these, sorry! ¯\\\_(ツ)\_/¯
-The honey is consumed and the bottle may be absorbed by the Hopper 8 ticks later!
+The honey is consumed and the bottle may be absorbed by the hopper 8 ticks later!

-It will change its NBTs so the game can differentiate it from normal Hoppers.
-This NBTs is kept by the item if you break the Hopper, that means it won't stack with normal Hoppers, and more importantly it won't lose its Sticky power.
+Unless you give it a custom name, the hopper will appear as "Sticky Hopper" when opening its inventory, and its associated item will be renamed identically (with no italic font).
-Unless you give it a custom name, the Hopper would appear as "Sticky Hopper" when opening its inventory, but sadly the corresponding item can't be renamed.
-It's also not possible to give it a different texture with a texture pack.
+I believe that it's sadly not possible to give it a different texture with a texture pack, but a few honey particles will fall from the exit of the Sticky Hopper, when placed.

 To uncraft a Sticky Hopper, drop a Snowball on it.
 Do not try to throw it... or you may just open the Hopper inventory! ;)
 *Didn't you know that snow cleans honey much better than a water bucket or a water bottle?
 The legend says that it is because the latter are not stackable!*